Dave Weil Family Tree

 3. Isaac Adams family in Boston, MA and Prussia

-Charles Stanton completed research on the Bruell family as well as its connections with other families from Germany.
-His work has been posted on line at the Leo Baeck Institute in New York.
+Charles Stanton’s completed research on the Brüll family, as well as its connections with other families from Germany, has been posted on line at the Leo Baeck Institute in New York.
 Some of this information is also contained on jewishgen.org and ancestry.com.

-If you find your name on this chart and would like to add to the base of information, or would like further information, you can contact me at:
+If you find your name on this chart and would like to contribute to the base of information, or would like further information, you can contact me at:

 dweil at cox dot net.
-For people who are living, I have eliminated middle names, dates of birth, and dates of marriage in this chart.
+For people who are living, I have used nicknames, and eliminated middle names, dates of birth, and dates of marriage in this chart.

 Link to Jacob Weil descendents